Sushi and expensive kaiseki dinners are incredible, but sometimes you need something a little less sophisticated

 Unlike Kansai-style okonomiyaki, Hiroshima-style okonomiyaki is not mixed but layered, and also includes noodles.
 It is made by cooking the flour and egg batter, then piling on cabbage and other toppings.
 It is then flipped on top of a bed of Chinese style noodles and cooked until crispy.
 This is guaranteed to fill you up.

-Tokyo-syle okonomiyaki, also known as monjayaki, is a bit different from the other styles.
+Tokyo-style okonomiyaki, also known as monjayaki, is a bit different from the other styles.
 The main ingredients are grilled first, made into a circle called “dote”, and the batter is added to the middle.
 The batter contains a much larger amount of dashi broth, making the Tokyo style much runnier than other styles.
 It is eaten directly off the grill using a special spatula.